 - Avoid taking up all your tabletop space with pictures.
 Frames look great on walls because they dress up any room without taking up precious real estate.

 - Trick the eye into thinking that your office is larger with beautiful mirrors mounted on the walls.

 Whether you like it modern, boho, or industrial, you call the shots for your home-office decoration.
 When you personalize your workspace, you boost productivity and creativity.
 This reflects in your job performance and increases your own satisfaction.
 Here are some ideas on how to make your home office feel more like you:

-• Paint the walls in colors that make you happy.
+- Paint your home office walls in colors that make you happy

-Work life is much more fun when you decide what your space looks like.
+Work-life is much more fun when you decide what your space looks like.
 You’ll be amazed by these simple changes that deliver huge results.
 They make your home office work for you and enhance your output throughout the day.
-Achieve work-life balance with a home office designed to make you more efficient and happier while you work from home.
+Achieve work-life balance with a home office designed to make you more efficient and happier while working from home.